cloudblog004/fantasticfoodies/content/en/posts/1002-easiest-way-to-prepare-quick-paella-chicken-made-easy.md

 1. Top with squash and serve hot.
 1. Ready to serve and ENJOY!

 See recipes for Paella Chicken made easy too.
-My quick &amp; easy recipe. &#34;I&#39;ve made a few paellas in my time.
+My quick & easy recipe. *I&#39;ve made a few paellas in my time.
 This simple chicken chorizo paella may not be the way a purist in Spain might do it, and we&#39;re no strangers to making it the traditional way, in the Get ready for the easiest paella ever.
 Season the chicken with salt and pepper.
 In a medium cast iron skillet or other wide, flat skillet, heat the olive oil.

 So that's going to wrap this up with this exceptional food paella chicken made easy recipe.
 Thanks so much for your time.
 I'm confident you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!